 Long-time Siraj tour leader Rev. Jerry Wright reflects on his most recent program with us.

 For many years now, my wife and I have engaged Siraj Center as our tour hosts in Palestine and Israel.
 In addition to the other services/experiences they provide (hiking, biking, educational opportunities and more), Siraj staff are experts in arranging for alternative tours/responsible travel to the Holy Land.
 We just returned from another pilgrimage, having led a group of eighteen persons.

-May 2017 - An international group of eight hikers completed a walk along part of Abraham’s Path in Palestine.
+May 2017 - An international group of eight hikers completed a walk along part of the Palestinian Heritage Trail in Palestine.
 They began their journey in Nablus, exploring the old city before staying overnight with local families in the village of Awarta.

 In late April, the British "Wild Frontiers" group cooperated with Siraj for walking tour that visited Nablus, Awarta, Duma, Taybeh, Jericho and Mar Saba, and ended in Jerusalem.